-- the terms of your request

-- the document relevant to the request

-- the FOI Act

-- Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines)

-- advice from departmental officers with responsibility for matters relating to the document to which you sought access
+- the terms of your request - the documents relevant to the request - the FOI Act - Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines) - consultation responses from third parties consulted in accordance with the FOI Act - advice from departmental officers with responsibility for matters relating to the documents to which you sought access.

-4 Document in scope of request
+4 Documents in scope of request

-The Department has identified one document as falling within the scope of your request.
-This document was in the possession of the Department on 17 May 2019 when your request was received.
+The Department has identified 12 documents as falling within the scope of your request.
+These documents were in the possession of the Department on 11 September 2020 when your request was received.